solgenomics/breedbase_dockerfile/README.md

 Most configuration is handled in the `sgn_local.conf` file.
 Just edit the corresponding configuration line in the file to change your database name, species, ontology, mason skin, etc.

 ## Debugging

+Docker has a [wealth of command-line options](https://docs.docker.com/engine/reference/commandline/docker/) for working with your new containers.
+Some commonly used commands include:<br>

+`docker ps -a` Will list all running containers and their details.<br>
+`docker-compose start breedbase` Will start both containers (web and db) if they have been stopped.<br>
+`docker exec -it breedbase_web bash` Will open a new bash terminal within the web container.<br>
+`docker logs breedbase_web` Will let you access webserver error output from your host.<br>
+`docker-compose stop breedbase` Will stop both containers (web and db), but will not remove them.<br>
+`docker-compose down`   Will remove both containers, but only if run within the breedbase_dockerfile directory.<br>

 To debug, log into the container.
 You can find the container id using
 ```